jeyabalajis/aws-certified-sa-pro-notes/docs/security/guard_duty.md

 ### Typical use cases
 - GuardDuty can detect signs of account compromise, such as AWS resource access from an unusual geo-location at an atypical time of day.

+> AWS CloudTrail Management Event analysis: GuardDuty continuously analyzes CloudTrail management events, monitoring all access and behavior of your AWS accounts and infrastructure.
+CloudTrail management event analysis is charged per 1,000,000 events per month and pro-rated.

+> AWS CloudTrail S3 Data Event analysis: GuardDuty continuously analyzes CloudTrail S3 data events, monitoring access and activity of all your Amazon S3 buckets.
+CloudTrail S3 data event analysis is charged per 1,000,000 events per month and is pro-rated.

+> VPC Flow Log and DNS Log analysis: GuardDuty continuously analyzes VPC Flow Logs and DNS requests and responses to identify malicious, unauthorized, or unexpected behavior in your AWS accounts and workloads.
+Flow log and DNS log analysis is charged per Gigabyte (GB) per month.
+Flow log and DNS log analysis is offered with tiered volume discounts.